thelogtree/logtree-node/README.md

 This function is meant for quick debugging purposes as an alternative to console.log("").
 Logs sent with the sendDebugLog function will appear in the /debugging channel in Logtree.

+## sendErrorLog details

+The `sendErrorLog` function takes in an error as the first argument and optionally the express request as the second argument.
+If the request is provided, we'll autopopulate additional context to the log about the request details.

+Error logs sent with the sendErrorLog function will appear in the /errors channel in Logtree.

 ## Your logs will be viewable and searchable in the Logtree dashboard

 <img width="283" alt="Screenshot 2023-05-18 at 4 54 19 PM" src="https://github.com/thelogtree/logtree-node/assets/62567315/284cc140-6201-4089-b402-1d9fe60f2070">